tomozy/Tomozian-LoProBal-AI-Conceptual-Framework/THEORY.md

 ### OPENING STATEMENT
 I know that unsolicited help from an outsider is often frowned upon in highly specialized fields, so I want to be upfront: I am not a neuroscientist or computer scientist, and I am not here to tell engineers how to code.
 I am an Industrial Designer.

-This actually started because I was trying to solve one specific, isolated issue.
-But as any designer knows, adjusting one core element causes a structural ripple effect.
-To manage those ripples and understand how the pieces connected, I had to map out the surrounding logic.
-What started as a single node organically expanded into a conceptual blueprint called LoProBal (Logic, Probability, Balance).

-I don't know the math or the exact methods currently being used to align these massive AI models.
-But from the outside looking in, it appears we are dealing with systems that have grown so complex they have become unpredictable.
+I didn't set out to solve any grand AI problem, nor am I assuming this is a novel solution.
+I am putting this conceptual map out there in the hopes that it might help those building these systems to step back and look at the architecture from a different angle.

 In my field, when a physical structure or system becomes unpredictable, the starting point is always to deconstruct it back down to its absolute basics.
-You have to step back and look at the geometry of the foundation.
+Sometimes, you have to step back and look at the geometry of the foundation.

+This project is based on the idea that you cannot "trap" uncertainty.
+In structural design, a two-point binary system under dynamic load is inherently unstable; it will always collapse without a third load-bearing pillar to distribute the weight and achieve equilibrium.
+Current AI models balance entirely on a two-legged stool of deterministic logic and statistical probability.

+LoProBal introduces the third geometric pillar—Balance.
+Instead of forcing the flow of data into rigid parameters, we use a triadic formula to dynamically steer it.

 <br>